Teradata/stacki-wiki/wiki/Configuration/Using-Attributes.md

 * Modify how a server works
 * Modify how Stacki works with a server
-* How Stacki relates to a cluster and the application running onit.
+* How Stacki relates to a cluster and the application running on it.
 * How a server is installed.

 Attributes are used in all facets of cluster management and are persistent across install/reinstall of a single or many servers.